Home\For parents\What data does GenV access?

 • Data Owner: The Department of Justice and Community Safety, Victoria

-• Data Type: Birth and death information
+• Data Type: Child birth and child and parent death information

 • Access Period: May 2021 – August 2021